onecalfman/julia_introduction/README.md

 Just follow the [install guide provided by the jupyter team](https://jupyter.org/install).

 ## Links and Resources
+In the julia_introduction.ipynb notebook you can find explanations of important julia concepts and functions.
+The pbm.ipynb notebook is an example of an explorative session.
+In the examples.ipynb notebook you can find usefull functions and snippets.

+### Getting started

 - [Website](https://julialang.org/)
 - [YouTube Channel](https://www.youtube.com/c/TheJuliaLanguage)
 - [Forum](https://discourse.julialang.org/)